 - What are your biggest obstacles to achieving your mission?

-Investigate, talk to others, and try to compile a definite list.
+Investigate, talk to others, look at your list of impact metrics, and try to compile a list of what makes each of these more difficult.
 Financial?
 Lack of good sources?
 Lack of good stories?
 Lack of audience for the stories?
+Lack of contacts within institutions or community groups?
 A bigger competitor?
+Newsroom attitudes to change?

 - How could the people you serve help you overcome these obstacles?